luxfi/evm/docs/releasing/README.md

     git push -u origin "echo-dispatch-$VERSION_RC"
     ```

-1. Open a pull request targeting `main`, for example using [`gh`](https://cli.github.com/):
+4. Open a pull request targeting `main`, for example using [`gh`](https://cli.github.com/):

     ```bash
     gh pr create --repo github.com/luxfi/external-plugins-builder --base main --title "Bump echo and dispatch to $VERSION_RC"
     ```

-1. Once the PR checks pass, you can squash and merge it.
-The [Lux EVM build Github action](https://github.com/luxfi/external-plugins-builder/actions/workflows/evm-image-build.yaml) then creates [one or more pull requests in devops-argocd](https://github.com/luxfi/devops-argocd/pulls), for example `Auto image update for testnet/echo` and `Auto image update for testnet/dispatch`.
+5. Once the PR checks pass, you can squash and merge it.
+The [Subnet EVM build Github action](https://github.com/luxfi/external-plugins-builder/actions/workflows/evm-image-build.yaml) then creates [one or more pull requests in devops-argocd](https://github.com/luxfi/devops-argocd/pulls), for example `Auto image update for testnet/echo` and `Auto image update for testnet/dispatch`.
-1. Once an automatically created pull request gets merged, it will be deployed, you can then monitor:
+6. Once an automatically created pull request gets merged, it will be deployed, you can then monitor:
     - For Dispatch:
         - [Deployment progress](https://app.datadoghq.com/container-images?query=short_image:dispatch)
         - [Logs](https://app.datadoghq.com/logs?query=subnet%3Adispatch%20%40logger%3A%2A&live=true)